cubert-hyperspectral/cuvis.ai.examples/PerPixelAE/README.md

 The `example_train_config.yaml` has every parameter and path in it for the model and dataloader to work.
 If you chose to alter the folder structure, you may need to change some paths in there before the training is able to run.

-## How to predict data using cuvis.ai

-A detailed description of how to infer cubes using our trained model (or any other model in that regard) can be found in the `inference.ipynb` notebook.

 ## How to create a report for the model and dataset